linuxdeepin/deepin-manual/manual-assets/personal/dde/en_US/index.md

 > ![notes](icon/notes.svg)Notes: If the system is not activated, the authorization management icon ![authorize1](icon/authorize1.svg) will be always displayed on the tray in the lower right corner.

 In the authorization management interface, click **Activate Now**, a window pops up.
-You can download and install UnionTech OS Assistant via WeChat on your phone to activate the system.
+You can activate the system via WeChat on your phone.

 ![0|activation](jpg/probation1.png)